heathack-org/HeatHack-Guide/_sources/front-matter/find-an-engineer.md

 If an engineer is still in employment, their employer may encourage them to participate as part of their Corporate Social Responsibility programme.

+If you can't find an engineer, please get in touch.
+We may be able to help.

 :::
 :::{grid-item}